teher0094/Active-Directory-/README.md

 ## Technologies Used
 - Microsoft Active Directory
 - Microsoft Azure
+- Windows 10 Pro

+## Organizational Units (OUs) and Groups Structuring

+- Outline the strategy for creating OUs.
+- Discuss the rationale behind the organization of users into these OUs.
+- Detail the process of creating groups in AD.
+- Explain how you managed group memberships and their significance.

+- When creating OUs for the first time, I find that a high level approach is best because Active Directory is based on hierarchical structure.
+- Starting from the company's name then moving onto the different departments in the company then the groups of each department and finally the users and resources in each group.
+- In my project, I created a small company named Americorp which has 12 employees.
+- Americorp has 4 common departments, Admins, Human Resources, Sales and IT.
+- I've created OUs based on each of those departments.

 ## User Creation and Management

 ### Creating Users
 - Steps taken to create new user accounts in AD.
 - Include any specific attributes or settings configured for these users.

+- The Active Directory Users and Computers is a great tool to used when it comes to managing the objects within an AD environment.
+-
+-

 ### Managing User Properties
 - Explain how you managed user properties like passwords, profile paths, and login scripts.

-## Organizational Units (OUs) Structuring

-- Outline the strategy for creating OUs.
-- Discuss the rationale behind the organization of users into these OUs.

-## Group Management

-- Detail the process of creating groups in AD.
-- Explain how you managed group memberships and their significance.

 ## Shared Folder Access Configuration